AndrewWood94/GPX-Importer/README.md

 ```

 It is important to change the output file location or name between runs, as previous tracks will be overwritten.
-It is recommended that separate output folder are used for hikr and osm data, as they will need to be in separate folders
+It is recommended that separate output folder are used for Hikr and OSM data, as they will need to be in separate folders
 at the Merge Files stage.

 ### Tagging Breakpoints: